Alicia Porter Alicia Porter

 To prevent students from flying down the list without digging in to each task, you could tell students which one you want them to focus on that day.
 If they finish early and their group members don’t have any revision suggestions, they can move on to the next item.

-• Add a video or two short ones students can watch and then give them choice in how they want to take notes during the video.
+• Add a video or two short ones students can watch and then give them a choice in how they want to take notes during the video.

 Read More